Janeyyt/distributional_equity_solar_tax_credit/README.md

-# "Equity in Solar PV Adoption in New Mexico" Online Supplmentary Information
+# "Equity in Solar PV Adoption in New Mexico" Online Supplementary Information

 ## Full paper